 2. Prepare Your Property for Residents

 A well-prepared property creates a positive first impression for potential residents.
-A clean, well-maintained property is more likely to attract reliable and responsible residents who will treat the property with care.
+A clean, well-maintained property is more likely to attract reliable and responsible long-term residents who will treat the house with care.
 A property that has been properly prepared and is in good condition can also rent for a higher price.

 3. Set the Cost of Rent

-Setting the right rent ensures that you're offering a fair deal to both yourself as the landlord and your potential residents.
+Setting the right rent price ensures that you're offering a fair deal to both yourself as the landlord and your potential residents.
 It reflects the property's value and amenities relative to the local rental market.
-Researching the local rental market helps you determine how your property's rent compares to similar properties in the area.
+Researching the local market helps you determine how your property's rent compares to similar properties in the area.
 This ensures that your rental rate remains competitive and attractive to potential residents.

 Documents, dollar bills, a calculator and a laptop on a table